-- Percentage of students Demonstrating Readiness on the KRA - Percentage of students Approaching Readiness on the KRA - Percentage of students Emerging Readiness on the KRA
+- · Percentage of students Demonstrating Readiness on the KRA - · Percentage of students Approaching Readiness on the KRA - · Percentage of students Emerging Readiness on the KRA

-Collected and Reported by:

-After 90th day.
+Collected and Reported by: State Department of Education, Office of Research and Data Analysis Timeframe: After 90th day.
 Assessment must be administered in first 45 days of school.

-Reported on School Cards: Yes, Elementary Cards
+Reported on School Cards: Yes, Elementary Cards Reported on District Cards: Yes Included in Accountability Measure: No